AthiNaganathan/GPCR-Landscapes/README.md

 # GPCR-Landscapes

 The 'mat' files can be directly loaded in MATLAB.
+The PDB files used are available in the zipped file PDBs.zip

 The document FilesAndVariables.docx has a brief description of the different file types.